Wells graduates go on to exciting work in a variety of fields. Here are some examples.

 When Terry Harrison ’12 looked at the stands from the basketball court during Wells’ first appearance in a NCAA Championship tournament, he was thrilled.
 A sea of students sporting red Wells Express t-shirts was cheering on the underdog.

 He wasn’t surprised to see that kind of support.
 “We’re a tight-knit community,” said Terry, who describes an outpouring of support the team received through the end of the season.
 The president invited them to dinner at her home; the administration provided transportation to the games and made t-shirts available to the whole campus; and students followed the team by bus, online, and via text to stay up-to-the-minute.
 “It meant a lot to know that so many people were rooting for us—and we didn’t want to let them down.
 We weren’t playing just for us, but for the school as a whole.”

-Although the team lost the game to SUNY Oswego, the accomplishment of making the tournament capped off a stellar year for Terry, who will serve as captain in 2012.
-Throughout last season, he received several awards, including D-3hoops.com All-East Region Honors, NEAC Tournament Most Valuable Player, and NEAC First-Team All-Conference.
+Although the team lost the game to SUNY Oswego, the accomplishment of making the tournament capped off a stellar year for Terry, who served as captain in 2012.
+Throughout the season, he received several awards, including D-3hoops.com All-East Region Honors, NEAC Tournament Most Valuable Player, and NEAC First-Team All-Conference.

 But for Terry, who hails from Brooklyn, NY, college isn’t all about basketball.
 “I was sold on the education at Wells.
 And being from the inner city, it feels like a getaway when I’m on campus,” he says.
 “It’s not a huge school or a party school, so you can focus on your schoolwork and on sports, and it’s easy to make friends and get to know everyone.”

-Terry also works as an Athletic Event Management assistant for the College, and he plans to pursue two internships during his senior year, exploring a future career as an athletic director.
+Terry also worked as an Athletic Event Management assistant for the College, and he planned to pursue two internships during his senior year, exploring a future career as an athletic director.

 Patrick Sodums '12